-I know some of you are thinking… “ugh… hummus in soup.. no thanks”… but don’t let the idea stop you from making this soup.
-Let’s put it this way.. if you love tomato or roasted red pepper soup, you are going to love this one because that is exactly what it tastes like…creamy and rich with a little bit of texture from the rice and chicken (if you choose to add it).
-All you need is a salad and maybe some bread to round things out and “dinner” is served. . even if you didn’t start thinking about until 5 o’clock!
+And that’s the secret to this creamy chickpea soup with roasted red bell peppers – store bought hummus!
+I know some of you are thinking… “ugh… hummus in soup? no thanks”… but don’t let the idea stop you from making this creamy chickpea soup.
+Let’s put it this way.. if you love tomato or roasted red pepper soup, you are going to love this creamy chickpea soup because that is exactly what it tastes like…creamy, rich with that lovely savoriness of tomatoes and peppers.

 - 1 cup drained roasted red peppers